-Strict school uniform rules have angered parents across the country who believe their children should be allowed some flexibility when it comes to uniforms.
+The enforcement of strict uniform rules has angered parents who believe their children should be allowed some flexibility when it comes to uniforms.
 But where does the law stand and what can parents do if they disagree with school rules?

 Do children have to abide by the school uniform?

-The school can discipline pupils for not complying with the school uniform rules although they are expected to consider a reasonable request to vary the uniform policy and must take care to ensure that any policy does not lead to discrimination, particularly on grounds of gender, race, disability, religion or sexual orientation.
+The school can discipline pupils for not complying with the school uniform rules although they are expected to consider a reasonable request to vary the uniform policy and must take care to ensure that any policy does not lead to discrimination, particularly on grounds of sex, gender reassignment, sexual orientation, race, disability, religion or belief.

 The Department for Education’s guidance strongly encourages schools to have a uniform, and in its guidance it recommends that governing bodies should take into account the views of parents and pupils as well as costs when making decisions.